 As used on this page, the following terms have the following specific meanings:

-1.3 “Content” means any content displayed on the Site or made available through the Services, including but not limited to text (including Documentation), data (including Code Data), articles, images, photographs, videos, applications, software (including source code), and other materials, as well as the Services themselves (with respect to us).
+1.2 “Content” means any content made available through the Software, including but not limited to text (including Documentation), data, articles, images, photographs, videos, applications, software (including source code), and other materials, as well as the Software itself (with respect to us).

-1.4 “Documentation” means the documentation regarding the Services that we make available for use at https://docs.sourcegraph.com.
+1.3 “Documentation” means the documentation regarding the Software that we make available for use at https://docs.sourcegraph.com.

-1.10 “You” refers to the individual person, company, or organization that has visited or is using the Site or Services, that accesses an Account, or that directs the use of the Account.
-If you’re entering into the Agreement on behalf of your company or organization (your “Organization”), then (i) the Agreement is an agreement between us and you and us and that Organization and your acceptance of this Agreement binds that Organization, (ii) you represent and warrant that you’re authorized to bind that Organization to the Agreement and that you've read, understood, and agree to be bound by the Agreement on that Organization’s behalf, and (iii) references to "you" herein will mean you and that Organization.
+1.8 “You” refers to the individual person, company, or organization that has visited or is using the Software, that accesses an Instance, or that directs the use of the Instance.
+If you’re entering into the Agreement on behalf of your company or organization (your “Organization”), you represent and warrant that you’re authorized to bind that company or organization to the Agreement and that you've read, understood, and agree to be bound by the Agreement on that company or organization’s behalf.

 2.1 Account Responsibility and Security.